Suu Kyi runs for parliament in crucial Myanmar poll

 "What has been happening in this country is really beyond what is acceptable for a democratic election.
 Still, we are determined to go forward because we think that is what our people want," a frail but defiant Suu Kyi told reporters outside her lakeside house in Yangon on Friday.

-She has accused rivals of vandalizing election posters, padding electoral registers and "many, many cases of intimidation", including two attempts to injure candidates with catapulted projectiles.
+She has accused rivals of vandalising election posters, padding electoral registers and "many, many cases of intimidation", including two attempts to injure candidates with catapulted projectiles.

 Suu Kyi is running in the constituency of Kawhmu, south of Yangon.
 She planned to tour polling stations there early on Sunday after voting starts at 6 a.m.
 (2330 GMT on Saturday), before returning to Yangon later in the day.